mewza/mclt/README.md

 LICENSE: FREE for Commercial and non-commercial use, but would appreciate credits in About box and/or documentation, or READMEs

-This sofrware is a PEACEWARE by using it you accept that this will not be used for any purposes related to harming innocent people.
+This software is a PEACEWARE by using it you accept that this will not be used for any purposes related to harming innocent people.
 Violation of the terms of usage agreement will be punishable by GOD.